-Graduation involves two parts: graduation (required) and commencement
+Graduation involves two parts: degree conferral (required) and commencement (optional).

-Graduation (required) occurs each quarter and involves an official audit ensuring that all aspects of a student's degree program are satisfactorily fulfilled according to requirements outlined in the respective program guidebook.
-Upon verification of complete degree requirements, the university dates and confers the degree via the official university transcript and issues an official university diploma - sent by mail to each graduate.
+Degree Conferral (required) can occur any quarter and involves an official audit ensuring that all aspects of a student's degree program are satisfactorily fulfilled according to requirements outlined in the respective program guidebook.
+Upon verification of complete degree requirements, the university dates and confers the degree and issues an official university diploma - sent by mail to each graduate.
 See steps below.

-Commencement occurs each June as a ceremony designed to acknowledge the accomplishment of students' programs of study for the current academic year (fall through summer).
-As such, and to maximize the meaningfulness of the occasion for its participants, the faculty recommend that students who wish to participate in the ceremony do so after their degrees are conferred (i.e. conferred during the prior fall or winter) or if their degree requirements are fully expected to be completed during the spring quarter containing the June ceremony or the summer quarter immediately following.
-Note: For a student's name to appear in the commencement program booklet, one's degree must be conferred during the prior fall or winter or one must apply for degree conferral no later than Feb.
+Commencement (optional) occurs each June as a ceremony designed to acknowledge the accomplishment of students' programs of study for the current academic year (fall quarter through summer quarter).
+As such, and to maximize the meaningfulness of the occasion for its participants, the University recommends that students who wish to participate in the ceremony do so after their degrees are conferred (i.e. conferred during the prior fall or winter quarters) or if all degree requirements are fully registered for by May 15 Note: For a student's name to appear in the commencement program booklet, his/her degree must be conferred during the prior fall or winter quarters or he/she must apply for degree conferral no later than Feb.
 1 prior to the June ceremony for spring or summer quarters.
 For information about Commencement, click here

-Upon successful completion of the degree conferral process, Student Records confers degrees within 30 days of the end of the quarter.
-A diploma is mailed to each graduate within 6-8 weeks of the end of the quarter, provided there is no financial hold on a student’s account.
+Upon successful confirmation of completed degree requirements, the University confers degrees within 30 days of the end of a quarter.
+A diploma is then mailed to each graduate within 6-8 weeks provided there are no financial “holds” on the student’s account.